Augusto Inácio: Coaching career

-In late January 2012, Inácio signed a contract with Romanian Liga I team FC Vaslui.
-After three months at the helm of Moreirense F.C. late into the 2012–13 campaign (four wins in 14 matches, team relegation), he returned to Sporting as director of football; in June 2015, still with the latter club, he was appointed director of international relations.
+In late January 2012, Inácio signed a contract with Romanian Liga I team Vaslui.
+After three months at the helm of Moreirense late into the 2012–13 campaign (four wins in 14 matches, team relegation), he returned to Sporting as director of football; in June 2015, still with the latter club, he was appointed director of international relations.

 Inácio returned to head coaching duties in late November 2016, when he replaced fired Pepa at the helm of former side Moreirense.
-The following month he led the team to their first ever major trophy, conquering the Taça da Liga after the 1–0 win over S.C.
-Braga at the Estádio Algarve; previously, they disposed of Porto in the group stage of the competition and S.L.
-Benfica in the semi-finals.
+The following month he led the team to their first ever major trophy, conquering the Taça da Liga after the 1–0 win over Braga at the Estádio Algarve; previously, they disposed of Porto in the group stage of the competition and Benfica in the semi-finals.

 Inácio was however fired on 20 March 2017, due to a poor string of league results.
-On 7 April, he succeeded Mohamed Helmy at the helm of Egyptian Premier League side Zamalek SC; he terminated his one-and-a-half-year contract in late July, being subsequently held in the club's facilities and requesting help from the Portuguese embassy in the African country until the situation was eventually solved.
+On 7 April, he succeeded Mohamed Helmy at the helm of Egyptian Premier League side Zamalek; he terminated his one-and-a-half-year contract in late July, being subsequently held in the club's facilities and requesting help from the Portuguese embassy in the African country until the situation was eventually solved.

-On 16 January 2019, Inácio was appointed at C.D.
-Aves.
-He was relieved of his duties seven months later, after only collecting one league win in eight matches and being ousted from the Taça de Portugal by S.C.
-Farense (5–2 loss).
+On 16 January 2019, Inácio was appointed at Aves.
+He was relieved of his duties seven months later, after only collecting one league win in eight matches and being ousted from the Taça de Portugal by Farense (5–2 loss).

-Inácio became manager of Avaí FC at the Campeonato Brasileiro Série B on 18 December 2019.
+Inácio became manager of Avaí at the Campeonato Brasileiro Série B on 18 December 2019.
 The following February, after four losses in seven games, he was dismissed.